-However, this kind of worry can be solved by writing a one-page proposal.
+However, this kind of worry can be solved by writing a one-page proposal in Word.
 Yes, you read that right.
-Proposals can be condensed into a single page.
+Proposal Samples can be condensed into a single page.
 This is a smart way of pitching ideas without writing too much.
 A one-page proposal explains the project itself in a few words.
 It proposes a specific action that will prompt a “yes” from the clients.
 Furthermore, it explains the reasons and factors for the action.

-Going beyond the one-page format can lead to some serious damages.
+Going beyond the one-page proposal Pages format can lead to some serious damage.
 The first page might not be read when another half-page is added.
 Some clients want a shorter material that they can absorb within a few minutes.
-Your purpose of the one-page format is to show an easy course of action.
-There is some kind of beauty when the message is conveyed in one page.
+Your purpose in the one-page format is to show an easy course of action.
+There is some kind of beauty when the message is conveyed on one page.

 When writing a one-page proposal, make sure to include these parts: